Why should I start saving?

 4/ Being free from debt

-Debt can cause great anxiety, and that, virtually goes without saying (even though I have!) causes a terrible strain on our mental health.
+Debt can cause great anxiety, and that can cause a terrible strain on our mental health.
 When we are in debt we can be at risk of home repossession and have less money to spend on food and drink, our homes, cars, education, and training courses, and we find it more difficult to provide for those who may depend on us.
 By putting aside a little every week or month and creating a rainy day fund, it means that you can avoid debt when something goes wrong.

 5/ Being able to buy a new home

 Saving money allows you to buy things that you can’t afford regularly and getting on the property ladder is often seen as a vital landmark in life, and the more money we have, the earlier it is likely to happen.
 Saving money will give you a real sense of achievement when you manage to save up for the home that you want.

 Be it buying a new television set, a new computer, garden maintenance, repairing burst pipes, broken windows, or sorting out leaks, home improvement is something that is a vital fact of life.
 Is your house in exactly the same state it was 5, 10, 20 years ago?
 Ongoing maintenance can be costly and is worth planning in advance for.